Impact Grant - Reading for Readiness

 Disaster preparedness for our community has to become a priority.
 All that we have done in the community and all we want to do will be inconsequential in the shadow of one of these disasters.
 Unless, we become part of the solution before the problem.
 Our solution: is to work with youth organizations, like Girl Scouts, Boy Scouts, and Cub Scouts to help build our community resiliency to disasters like earthquakes.

-2019 - The Great Cascadia Zombie Challenge
+the Great Cascadia Zombie Challenge

-This year’s annual Great Cascadia Zombie Challenge was held on October 5, 2019.
+Our first annual Great Cascadia Zombie Challenge was held on October 5, 2019.
 During the first session 42 Girl Scouts and their leaders (22 adults) participated in a first ever Great Cascadia Zombie Academy.
 During this session they had deep-dive training into specific survival skills and they also participated in our Elk-led Great ShakeOut activity.
 After the training was over, more than 20 of the girls then went through the various rocker stations outside and also earned their Great Cascadia Zombie Challenge badge and rockers.

 From 10:00 a.m. – 3:00 p.m. another 115 girls and their leaders (54 adults) went through the nine rocker challenge events.
 Several of these event stations were led by Elks and these girls also participated in the Elk-led Great ShakeOut activity.